 Assistive Technology is a dynamically changing field with new advances and products being introduced at an astounding rate.
 With products constantly changing, so is insurance funding.
-Specific products or insurance information are not listed in this resource guide, but you are urged to visit www.alsa.org or call your local ALS Association chapter representative to assist you with the latest technology and funding information to assist people with ALS.
-You can also find many helpful videos about communication issues and ALS on The ALS Association website and also YouTube.
-Many people are visual learners, so these sites help people see the technology we are describing in this guide.
+Specific products or insurance information are not listed in this resource guide, but you are urged to visit www.als.org or call your local ALS Association representative to assist you with the latest technology and funding information available to people with ALS.
+You can also find many helpful videos about communication issues and ALS on The ALS Association website and YouTube.
+Many people are visual learners, so these sites help people see the technology that is described in this guide.